Nikon D200 vs Olympus E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D200 does not offer wifi capability.
+In contrast, the D200 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D200 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
 The D200 was replaced by the Nikon D300, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D200 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.